 Students can double-count two courses between both degrees.
 These must be classes with a course number above 100.
 In some cases, Fifth-Year Master’s Degree Program students will need to take summer classes before or after their fifth year of study to complete the graduate degree requirements in five years.
-Tuition for courses taken during the summer is included in the fifth tuition year at no additional cost to the student.

 Both the undergraduate and graduate program require the completion of an internship, respectively.
 However, students who complete their internship in their senior year following the internship requirements of the graduate program (150-hour internship relevant to policy or planning) may use that internship to fulfill both internship requirements.